Who can you contact?

 • submit comments or suggestions for improvement regarding your study or work environment

-• get an opportunity to make an anonymous application.
+• get an opportunity to make an anonymous report.
 However, an investigation might not be completed due to the lack of personal information.

 KU